Why Your Tests Pass Locally but Fail in CI (and How to Fix It for Good)

 The hard part: getting started without boiling the ocean

-You don't need to migrate every test overnight.
+You do not need to migrate every test overnight.
 Both 3Key and FunXtion started small.

 FunXtion began with load tests: a single test type, one executor (k6), automated on deployment.
 Once that was working and the team trusted the results, they expanded to end-to-end tests.
 3Key started by building the framework and defining their first use cases, planning to expand into performance testing with k6 and security testing with ZAP.